-Today’s Showtimes shows all parades, fireworks and shows with times.
-Also lists any attractions and restaurants which are closed for refurbishment
+- today’s parades, fireworks and shows with times, also lists any attractions and restaurants which are closed for refurbishment

 You can use My Disney Experience to book FastPass+ reservations, reserve dining and order food:

-Order Food is a new option introduced in July 2017 which lets you order food in advance of arriving at a number of quick service restaurants
+- Order Food is a new option introduced in July 2017 which lets you order food in advance of arriving at a number of quick service restaurants – Disney Mobile Ordering

 You can also link any dinner or hotel reservations to the app and following an update in August 2017 you can now see a record of all purchases charged to your Disney resort room (to avoid a nasty shock at the end of your stay!) and if you are on the Disney Dining Plan, you can see how many credits you have remaining for the day.